Georgia Foreign-Trade Zone, Inc. Board of Directors

 Greg Wright serves as Senior Director of Community & Economic Development for Coweta Fayette EMC, a member-owned energy company serving over 82,000 accounts in six counties.

 Prior to joining Coweta-Fayette, Wright served as president of the Coweta County Development Authority.
-Through his leadership, the Development Authority worked with new and existing companies on economic development projects that resulted in over 3,400 new jobs and over $800 million in new investment to the community.
+Through his leadership, the Development Authority worked with new and existing companies on economic development projects.

 Wright’s previous economic development experience includes three years as a regional project manager with the Georgia Department of Economic Development and seven years as president of the Newnan-Coweta Chamber of Commerce.
 Wright has also served as legislative director for former Speaker of the House Newt Gingrich and as state director for former United States Senator Saxby Chambliss.